Star Wars: The Force Awakens: Accolades

 Several awards held their nominations before the December release of The Force Awakens, making the film ineligible for the 73rd Golden Globe Awards and some other awards ceremonies.
-However, the film was added to the 21st Critics' Choice Awards' slate of best picture nominees after a special vote by the board of directors, and the announcement of the 2015 American Film Institute Awards was delayed until after the release of The Force Awakens, where it was named one of Top Ten Films of the year.
+However, the film was added to the 21st Critics' Choice Awards' slate of best picture nominees after a special vote by the board of directors, and the announcement of the 2015 American Film Institute Awards was delayed until after the release of The Force Awakens, where it was named one of the top-ten films of 2015.

 At the 88th Academy Awards, The Force Awakens received nominations for Best Film Editing, Best Original Score, Best Sound Editing, Best Sound Mixing, and Best Visual Effects.
 The film's other nominations include four British Academy Film Awards (winning one) and a Critics' Choice Movie Award.

+Fan backlash

+The release of the first film trailer for The Force Awakens in 2015 spurred a racial backlash against the casting of Boyega, a Black British actor, in such a prominent role.
+Some social media users called for a boycott of the film, which they accused of being "anti-white" and of promoting "white genocide".
+One such account promoted the Cultural Marxism conspiracy theory.
+The character of Rey was also criticized as a too-perfect "Mary Sue" character by a group of fans who became known as the "Fandom Menace", who focused their ire at Lucasfilm president Kathleen Kennedy, whom they accused of spoiling the film franchise by including "forced diversity" and pro-feminist politics.

 Sequels

-The Force Awakens was followed by The Last Jedi in 2017.
-The film's plot follows the Resistance escaping from the First Order.
-Like the previous film, The Last Jedi was a financial success and fared well with critics.
+The Force Awakens was followed by the sequels The Last Jedi and The Rise of Skywalker, which conclude the sequel trilogy.
+Both grossed over $1 billion, ranking among the highest-grossing films of the year.
+The Last Jedi garnered positive reviews from critics while The Rise of Skywalker received a mixed response.

-A sequel to The Last Jedi was released in 2019, titled The Rise of Skywalker.
-As the conclusion to the Skywalker narrative, it focuses on the Resistance assault on the Final Order, a reorganized First Order.
-Critics' reactions to The Rise of Skywalker were mixed.